lenaimdahl/galaxia/README.md

 # Galaxia

 Galaxia is a web application that allows users to explore and interact with images from space, obtained through NASA's API.
-The app provides various galleries, including the Sun, Moon, and Venus, where users can browse captivating space images.
-Users also have the ability to create a profile, save their favorite images, and contribute by adding their own images to the galleries.
+The app provides various galleries, including the Sun, Moon, Venus and Mars curiosity, where users can browse captivating space images.
+Users also have the ability to create a profile, and contribute by adding their own space-related photographs to their private gallery.

-## Introduction

-Galaxia is a user-friendly web application designed to bring the wonders of space closer to users.
-By leveraging NASA's API, the app provides a vast collection of high-quality space images.
-Users can register and create personalized profiles to enhance their experience, such as saving their favorite images and contributing their own captivating space-related photographs.

 ### Features

-Browse and view captivating space images from various galleries, including the Sun, Moon, and Venus.
-User registration and profile creation to personalize the experience.
 Save favorite images for quick access.
 Contribute by uploading and sharing your own space images.
 Edit or delete the images you have added.